-The Company has rolled out an AXA Group awareness training programme for procurement professionals to give them a detailed knowledge of AXA's corporate responsibility principles, including those that relate to our MSA obligations.
-This training programme highlights the instrumental role of procurement professionals in order to ensure that the Company engages with responsible suppliers.
+The Company has rolled out an AXA Group awareness training programme for procurement professionals to give them a detailed knowledge of the AXA Group's corporate responsibility principles, covering MSA obligations.
+This training programme highlights the instrumental role of procurement professionals to ensure that the Company engages with responsible suppliers.